Albert0i/online-lua-interpreter/luaPrimer.md

 Lua borrows syntax from Modula which was descendant of the [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) language.
 The `begin/do`and `end` syntax to define a block are characteristic infrequently seen.

 Table, the only composite data structure, borrows from [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and provides unparalleled flexibility to handle structured data.

+I am going to demonstrate two unique language features in Lua which is not present in most of modern programming languages.

+##### 1. Parallel Assignment

+##### 2. Coroutines

 #### IV.
 Bibliography